jmreidy/grunt-browserify/README.md

 #### externalize
 Type: `[String]`

-Specifies modules(s) to be exposed outside of a bundle, which is necessary for building “common” bundles which can be loaded via the `external` option above.
+Specifies modules(s) to be exposed outside of a bundle, which is necessary for building "common" bundles which can be loaded via the `external` option above.
 Basically, it's a list of files which are supplied to browserify via its `require` or `-r` command.

 #### transform
 Type: `[String || Function]`